gpbl/SwiftChart/README.md

 }
 ```

-The `didTouchChart` method returns an array of indexes, one for each series, with an optional Int referring to the data index:
+The `didTouchChart` method passes an array of indexes, one for each series, with an optional `Int` referring to the data's index:

 ```swift
  func didTouchChart(chart: Chart, indexes: Array<Int?>, x: Float, left: CGFloat) {